anmol-b/PracticeProject/README.md

 Program implementation of common problems.
 ====================================

+**DirectoryCheck.java**
+A simple telephone directory.
+Add entries to a file after successful check for formats using Regular Expressions.
 **ConcentricSquare.java**
 prints concentric squares of odd side lengths starting from 1 and incrementing by multiples of 4.